Clean ingredients. No compromise.

 Fragrance, aftershave, hair spray

-Barrier disruption, irritation; 1,4-dioxane contamination risk
+Barrier disruption, 1,4-dioxane contamination risk

-Face wash, body wash, shampoo
+Face wash, body wash

 Synthetic fragrance / "Parfum"